craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/core-values.md

 We only get so many days, and it’s tempting to live for some imagined future when things will be great.

-I can’t control everything that happens to me and around me, but I can control my mindset, reaction, and whether I _do my best_[^1] to make each day a great one for myself and others.
+I can’t control everything that happens to me and around me, but I can control my mindset, reaction, and whether I _do my best_[^1] to make each and every day a great one for myself, my family, and others.

 ### Build and be open to love and trust.